Fort Miller, California

-Fort Miller (originally, Camp Barbour) is a former fort on the south bank of the San Joaquin River in what is now Fresno County, California, United States.
+Fort Miller, also known as Camp Barbour, was a fort on the south bank of the San Joaquin River in what is now Fresno County, California.
 It lay at an elevation of 561 feet (171 m).
 The site is now under Millerton Lake, formed by the Friant Dam in 1944.
 It is registered as California Historical Landmark #584.

 History

-In early 1851, a temporary outpost was built along the banks of the San Joaquin River and named Camp Barbour, after the George W. Barbour, the California Indian Commissioner.
-It was here that Federal Indian Commissioners negotiated and signed a treaty with many California tribes in the area on April 29, 1851.
+In early 1851, a temporary outpost was built along the banks of the San Joaquin River and named Camp Barbour, after the George W. Barbour, the California indian commissioner.
+It was here that federal indian commissioners negotiated and signed a treaty with many California tribes in the area on April 29, 1851.
 The treaty established the Fresno River Reservation on which the tribes would live.
 The refusal of the Ahwahneechee and Chowchilla tribes to sign the treaty and relocate to the reservation led to the Mariposa War.

 To supervise the newly established reservation and protect the booming mining activity on the San Joaquin River, it became clear that a permanent fort was needed.
 Once the Camp Barbour outpost was converted to a permanent fort and made operational by Lieutenant Tredwell Moore of the U. S. Army, it was renamed Fort Miller, named after Major Albert S. Miller.

 Fort Miller was constructed on one of the widest reaches of the San Joaquin River, above the river's navigable portion.
 The fort had easy access to the local mining camps.
 However, the surrounding foothills caused intense summer heat.
 The fort consisted of a blockhouse, barracks, officers quarters, mess hall and other buildings.
 A hospital was completed in 1853.

-Hostilities with the local tribes had receded by 1858 and the fort was evacuated of military personnel but left with all the buildings in-tact.
+Hostilities with the local tribes had receded by 1858 and the fort was evacuated of military personnel but left with all the buildings intact.
 It was given to a local caretaker for maintenance.

 Upon the outbreak of the American Civil War, an informant reported that nearby townspeople had "celebrated the occasion by a public demonstration, in which all joined (of both sexes), by firing a Confederate salute...cheering for them and groaning for the United States government and its officers."
 Soldiers were sent back to Fort Miller in 1863 to investigate the situation, but found no such trouble with confederate sympathizers.

-The Army again abandoned the post on December 1, 1864 and auctioned off the buildings in 1866.
+The Army again abandoned the post on December 1, 1864, and auctioned off the buildings in 1866.
 The property itself, with a few of the structures intact, became Judge Charles A. Hart's Fort Miller Ranch.
 William H. McKenzie later bought the ranch.

 The buildings stood until they were demolished to make way for the Friant Dam and Millerton Lake in 1944.
 The Fort Miller blockhouse was dismantled and displayed for a time in Fresno's Roeding Park.
 It was dismantled again and given to the Table Mountain Rancheria tribe.